Chris Satullo| April 8th, 2019

 How do you decide what the best maps are?

 Members of DTL's steering committees do the judging, using a standar rubric.
-That, and a lot else, is explained in detail in our formal competition rules spring 2019 2019 01.
+That, and a lot else, is explained in detail in our formal competition rules.
 A map that's part of this document will help you confirm which region you're in.
 (College students can enter either from their hometown or campus location.)

 Do you offer any help to mappers?